 That is what you want for your brand, to express your values and mission to your prospects efficiently.

 Brand archetypes are essential to effective brand storytelling.
-They create an immediate sense of familiarity between the audience and a character.
-For example, in the hit television series “The Sopranos”, Tony Sporano embodied the Ruler archetype.
+They create an immediate sense of familiarity between the audience and the character.
+For example, in the hit television series "The Sopranos", Tony Sporano embodied the Ruler archetype.
 He was

 part of the reason why the show had millions glued every week.
 This is because viewers had an emotional attachment to the character.